 “From rural chambers of commerce to childcare facilities, restaurants, Main Street businesses and independent contractors, we’ve seen an overwhelming amount of interest from both first- and second-time applicants, a testament to the urgent need for economic relief in our region,” said Glaser.
 “We’re excited to be working alongside banks and credit unions in our communities to ensure that everyone who needs a PPP loan is able to get one.”

 MoFi encourages interested business owners to apply as soon as possible.
 Applications are being accepted on a first-come, first-served basis.
-MoFi is providing PPP loans up to $250,000, and businesses must be located in Montana, Idaho, Wyoming, Oregon or Washington.
+MoFi is providing PPP loans up to $250,000, and businesses must be located in Montana, Idaho, Oregon, Utah, Wyoming or Washington.